 Convenience and quality: the best-fit for a ‘phygital’ smartphone scanning app

-Decathlon tested multiple barcode scanning solutions, but opted to integrate Scandit’s barcode scanning SDK into their app.
+Decathlon tested multiple barcode scanning solutions, but opted to integrate Scandit’s barcode scanner SDK into their app.
 Scandit’s solution offered fast and accurate barcode scanning, which was a reliable option for their customers.
 Also referred to as the ‘phygital’ app internally, the Scandit-powered self-checkout Decathlon app is available for Android and iOS devices, and used across all Singapore stores.

 Customers enjoy shopping convenience by downloading the Decathlon app, signing up as members, scanning and paying for products using their smartphones.
 The cashless and self-service app, coupled with fast and accurate scanning means that customers enjoy hassle-free shopping and no longer need to queue at the checkout.